waku-org/specs/standards/application/segmentation.md

 ## Terminology

-- **original message**: the full application payload before segmentation.
+- **original payload**: the full application payload before segmentation.
 - **data segment**: one of the partitioned chunks of the original message payload.
 - **parity segment**: an erasure-coded segment derived from the set of data segments.
 - **segment message**: a wire-message whose `payload` field carries a serialized `SegmentMessageProto`.